Key takeaways

 Bottom line

 There are plenty of ways to pay off your debts.
-To decide what strategy is best for you, consider your current finances and what you can afford.
+To determine the best strategy for you, consider your current financial situation and what you can afford.
 Not every debt payoff strategy works for everyone.
 If your cash flow is low, make the minimum payments and throw whatever you can towards one of your balances.
 If you can afford to pay more and are tired of the snowball or avalanche methods, try consolidation or negotiating with your creditor.
 Talking to a credit counselor can be a good way to figure out your options and decide the right path for you.

 There are plenty of debt relief tools available to help you chip away at your balances and get out of debt.
 Take action today, stay consistent, and you’ll be on your way to financial freedom.